crypticCaroline/puppyplaymates/README.md

 ![Database Schema](docs/database/schema.png)

-I have used backend validation to make sure the data is formatted correctly before being sent to the back end.
+I have used backend validation to make sure the data is formatted correctly before being sent to the database.
 Booleans are set to a default False, Dates are formatted before insertions, string fields are checked to make sure they are strings.
 I ran the database through [Studio 3T](https://studio3t.com/) To check to make sure all my data was conforming to my intended Schema.

 ![Database Scheme Check](docs/database/database_schema.png)